Wambu-i7/alx-system_engineering-devops/0x00-shell_basics/README.md

-Prints the absolute path name of the current working directory
+Prints the absolute path name of the current working directory.
+Display the content list of your current directory.